NeoLorenzo/Realistic-Modular-Pygame-World-Generator/README.md

 ## Contributing

 Contributions are welcome.
 Please adhere to the established architectural principles when proposing changes.
-All new features should follow the incremental development pattern:
-1. Define a clear, testable hypothesis (Rule 6).
-2. Propose the change using the Before/After format (Rule 10).
-3. Ensure all new logic is covered by the project's principles of realism and performance.

 ## Dependencies

-*   `pygame`: Used by the `basic_viewer` example for rendering.
+*   `pygame-ce`: Used by the `basic_viewer` example for rendering and UI.
+*   `pygame-gui`: Used for the interactive UI elements in the editor.
 *   `numpy`: The core dependency for all numerical operations.
 *   `numba`: Used to JIT-compile the performance-critical Perlin noise function.
 *   `scipy`: Used for the Euclidean Distance Transform to enable the realistic humidity model.